How did music notation begin?

 But music notation was still missing one thing: the duration of notes.

-Around 1250, Franco of Cologne invented a system of symbols for different note durations, which consisted mostly of square or diamond-shaped black noteheads with no stems.
+Around 1250, Franco of Cologne invented a system of symbols for different note durations, consisting mostly of square or diamond-shaped black noteheads with no stems.

 Throughout the 1600s, music notation continued to evolve according to the music of Renaissance and Baroque composers.
-So when instrumental music overtook vocal music as the most popular genre, a change in music notation was needed.
+And when instrumental music overtook vocal music as the most popular genre, a change in notation was needed.

-Instrumental musicians were still using Guido D’Arezzo’s system of staves and notation (albeit a slightly modernised version) but they found there still wasn’t enough information for their liking.
+Instrumentalists were still using Guido D’Arezzo’s system of staves and notation, albeit a slightly modernised version.
+But they found there still wasn’t enough direction within the notated music.

 Is music notation still evolving?

-The 1950s saw the invention of graphic scores, which combine art and music in a sort of musical map, giving the performer a guide – rather than strict instructions – on how to play the music.
-As such, graphic scores have often been interpreted as a reaction against the highly detailed sheet music of the 20th century and 21st century.
+The 1950s saw the invention of graphic scores, which combine art and music in a sort of musical map, giving the performer a guide, rather than strict instructions, on how to play the music.
+As such, graphic scores are often interpreted as a reaction against the highly detailed sheet music of the 20th century and 21st century.

 Or it could get even more artistic, like this…